christianahsasona/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all possible different combinations of two digits using putchar function
+program that prints all possible combinations of two two-digit numbers range from 0 to 99 and the two numbers seperated by space